Our data capture and analysis software is available

 that does not have a very low input impedance.

-In these situations, we found it helpful to add UEI's
+In these situations, we had found it helpful to add UEI's

 input amplifier to condition the signals and present a low impedance to the